Eurasia Canal: Alternatives

-There are a number of alternative projects by now for the Caspian Sea to receive a canal with Ocean connection.
+There are a number of alternative projects by now for the Caspian Sea to receive a canal with ocean connection.

 One is the proposed New Dawn Canal.

-This alternatives targets a maximum Carbon Capture and Storage scheme with sea-water farming.
-On the border of the Canal salt-marshes could extend and sea-water farming storing great amounts of Carbon in the soil.
-In this respect it is the opposite of the other proposed canals which are mainly about exporting the untapped oil-reserves around the Caspian Sea.
+This alternative targets a maximum carbon capture and storage scheme with sea-water farming.
+On the border of the canal, saltmarshes could be extended and sea-water farming could store great amounts of carbon in the soil.
+In this respect, it is the opposite of other proposed canals which are mainly about exporting untapped oil-reserves around the Caspian Sea.